How to create a beautiful floral chest of drawers

 As the drawers are vintage they don’t have runners.
 Without handles attached, they would push back quite easily with the pressure of applying the transfer.

 Not the end of the world but a waste of time fixing it.
-So, after completing the transfer I removed the one handle, filled the holes, repainted and sealed it.
-C’est la vie.
+So, after completing the transfer, the next step was to remove the one handle, fill the holes, and repaint and seal it.
+Such is life.

 With the handle in the right place.
 Doesn’t the gold look beautiful amongst the flowers?

 I’m glad I kept the original handles.
-Here’s a chest of drawers where I used modern, gold handles to create a very different style.
+Here’s a chest of drawers where I used modern, new handles to create a very different style.

 And there it is.
 The finished piece.
 I’m really pleased with how it turned out.

-Have you had any oops-a-daisies like me?
-Pop a message below, I’d love to hear about it.
+Have you made any mistakes like me?
+I’d love to hear about it!
 They’re the best way to learn.

 If you liked this floral chest of drawers, you might also enjoy these other beautiful transfer projects.